 Employee recognition programmes often do not perform as well as expected because there is no one to champion them.
 The champions are your ambassadors: they need to be put in place before a new programme is rolled out.
 They will drive the initiative, selling it to others by leading engagement from the front.
 How can you identify your ambassadors?

-They are the individuals who already model the sort of behaviour you want to inspire and encourage in others.
+These are the individuals who already model the sort of behaviour you want to inspire and encourage in others.
 They model the desired cultural tone of your organisation.

-Any employee recognition initiative will benefit by first discovering your ambassadors, developing them and then planting them at all-levels within your organisation.
+Any employee recognition initiative will benefit by first discovering your ambassadors, developing them and then planting them at all levels within your organisation.

 How do you know when an employee recognition programme is working?
 This requires clear objectives to be set and measured.
 Start by understanding the power of recognition and its potential to impact change in your organisation.
 This is discussed further in: Clear Objectives Help Employee Recognition Programmes Succeed.